Are you getting clicks but no conversions? There’s something seriously wrong with your marketing strategy.

 8. You aren’t processing what works

 If you don’t process what works, you’re going to repeat what doesn’t.
+That’s a trap many website owners and marketers fall into.

 Track your ideas